 One of the best things about making money freelancing online is that you get to choose who you work with.

-You’re not stuck working with clients that you don’t like or that don’t appreciate your work.
+You’re not stuck working with multiple clients that you don’t like or that don’t appreciate your work.

 One way to do this is to develop what’s called an “ideal client persona” or a “customer persona.”

 A customer persona is a fictional representation of your ideal client that takes into account factors like: